-There is a big difference between charring and burning food.
+There's a big difference between charring and burning food.
 Chargrilling enhances an ingredient’s flavour by caramelising its sugars and bringing a smoky taste to every bite.
-When food is burnt, these sugars carbonise and the taste becomes overwhelmingly bitter.
-Nobody wants to eat charcoal.
+When food is burnt, these sugars carbonise and the taste becomes bitter.

 Finding the magic balance between these two states creates a great complexity of flavour.
 It’s all about those chargrilled lines, so getting the right griddle pan is important.

-We’d usually recommend brushing your ingredients with a lick of oil, just to eliminate any risk of them sticking, but we fried some of ours dry to see how well each pan fared in a non-stick test.
-Read our griddle pan reviews to see what we found.
+We’d usually recommend brushing your ingredients with a little oil to eliminate any risk of sticking, but we fried some of ours dry to see how well each pan fared in a non-stick test.
+Read our griddle pan reviews to see what we discovered.

 More like this